capcodigital/devops-maturity/guidelines/metrics/mean-time-to-restore.md

 Implement reliable monitoring tools to detect issues in real-time.

-Develop a pre-established quick-response action plan can further minimize downtime and is a best practice for high-performing DevOps teams.
+Develop a pre-established quick-response action plan can further minimise downtime and is a best practice for high-performing DevOps teams.

 ![Mean Time to Restore - DORA Metrics](../../images/mttr-dora.png)